POWER-KI/POWER-KI/README.md

 Extend the POWER-KI Power with your code.</br>

 <h2>NEXT</h2>
-- OCV is now a candidate for OFF-LOAD.
+- OCV is now a candidate for OFF-LOAD°.

 <h2>CHANGE LOG </h2>